Dream route and prestigious race arrival announced

 Would you like to join us for an unforgettable experience?

-From the 1st to 4th May 2014, come and join more than 850 volunteers assist in the organisation of the Geneva Marathon for Unicef.
+From the 30th April to 3rd May 2015, come and join more than 10000 volunteers assist in the organisation of the Harmony Geneva Marathon for Unicef.
 By working with our team, you will play an important role in assuring that the races go smoothly, whilst contributing to the success of this exciting event for Geneva and its regions.